-The key here is to let this rest for about 5 minutes, maybe a touch longer, once you take the dip out of the oven.
-This lets the cheeses solidify just a little bit so they'll be creamy but not runny and also not burn your tongue to bits, which is a terrible feeling.
+- The key here is to let this rest for about 5 minutes, maybe a touch longer, once you take the dip out of the oven.
+This lets the cheeses solidify just a little bit so the dip will be creamy but not runny and also not burn your tongue to bits, which is a terrible feeling.

 Make Ahead and Storage Tips

-I serve this with Fritos Scoops because there's something about a Frito, right?
-Love to hate them and secretly love them at the same time.
-But, any dipper you like works fine.
-The best part about this is that you can make a double batch, freeze half, and have one to throw in the oven for random parties any time you need a quick and easy appetizer.
+The best part about this corn dip recipe is that you can make a double batch, freeze half, and have one to throw in the oven for random parties any time you need a quick and easy appetizer.